 The concept of time has always amazed me.
 The fact that a day can take what seems like forever, but a year can go by so quickly.
-Nine months ago to the day I hit publish on SprintFeed’s first post and here I am writing one of its last.
-Anniversaries are normally a celebration, but today is bittersweet.
-I entered this industry determined to make an impact and through this wonderful.
+Not that long ago I hit publish on SprintFeed’s first post and here I am writing one of its last.
+Today is truly bittersweet.
+I entered this industry determined to make an impact and through this wonderful vehicle I’ve reached so many people.

 After being snubbed by Apple’s LTE friendly new iPad, some of you may be speculating that Sprint won’t be seeing Apple sixth-generation smartphone.
 But recent words from Sprint’s chief financial officer Joe Euteneuer suggests that Apple’s first LTE entrant in the smartphone arena will be making its way to the Now Network.
 During an investor conference, Euteneuer stated.